Gimb0/Reverse-BindingShell/README.md

 	  -s SERVER, --server SERVER
 						Server to connect to.
 [Only used for reverse shell] -p PORT, --port PORT  Port to connect to.

-It is necessary to run the program that will be listening for a connection first.